jawordpressorg/community-handbook/meetup-organizer/resources/about-page.md

 # About Page

-Alert: This is a template that may inspire the text for your local meetup group page.
+This is a template that may inspire the text for your local meetup group page.

 Feel free to copy and paste this template and customize it for your area.